brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 A simple model
 --------------

-Let's start by defining a simple neuron model.
+Let’s start by defining a simple neuron model.
 In Brian, all models are defined by systems of differential equations.
-Here's a simple example of what that looks like:
+Here’s a simple example of what that looks like:

 .. code:: ipython2